sevenecks/lambda-moo-programming/tutorials/lambda-moo-steven-owens-guide.md

 but they also have the concept of organizing groups of subroutines (methods, verbs) as well as data (instance variables, or properties).
 This conceptual grouping is what we call an "object".

-#### Core Db, MinimalCore and LambdaCore

-The "core db" is the infrastructure that most moos start from, the initial set of objects, verbs and properties that provide handy utilities and predefined types of objects.
-These are all that exists when the MOO is first started up, until the users start adding custom code.
-For example, player objects, room objects, exit objects and thing objects are all part of the moo core db.

-There are, generally speaking, two different versions of the core db in use.
-The minimal db and the lambdacore.
-The minimaldb is just about exactly what the name suggests, just the bare bones minimum of objects to get your MOO up and running.
-The lambdacore has a whole bunch of additional objects and features that the lambdamoo wizards found useful.

 #### Built-in Functions, Utils and the System Object